tweenrex/tweenrex/README.md

 --- | --- |
 currentTime | The current time of the Tween |
 duration | The total duration of the Tween |
-isPlaying | If true, the Tween is actively playing |
+isPlaying | If true, TweenRex is actively playing |
 playbackRate | The rate at which the Tween is playing.
 The default value is 1 meaning 100% speed. |

 ### Functions